The Elks National Foundation Board of Trustees has approved appropriations and distributions for the 2023-24 fiscal year totaling $43.3 million.

-Appropriated $15.7 million to invest directly in Lodge communities.
-New in FY2023: Beacon Grants will increase to $4,000 grants available to every Lodge.
+Appropriated $15.9 million to invest directly in Lodge communities.
 Community Investments Program grant projects improve the quality of life in places where Elks live and work.

-Granted $10.4 million to the state Elks associations through State Charities Grants, Special Project Grants and Bonus Grants, which help fund each state’s charitable activities.
+Granted nearly $10.7 million to the state Elks associations through State Charities Grants, Special Project Grants and Bonus Grants, which help fund each state’s charitable activities.

 Today’s Elks scholars can be tomorrow’s Elks, but we have to make that happen by engaging them and welcoming them to the #ElksFamily.
 To foster their relationship with the Elks, we will again fund three Elks Scholar Service Trips.

 Designated $2.9 million to fund the Most Valuable Student scholarship program, which includes 502 four-year scholarships of at least $4,000.
 The contest features 20 top awards—10 for men, 10 for women—of at least $20,000.
 These 20 finalists will attend the MVS Leadership Weekend in April 2023 where they will interview for the six top scholarships of $30,000, $40,000 and $50,000.

 Designated $1.6 million for the Legacy Awards scholarship program, which includes 350 four-year, $4,000 scholarships for children and grandchildren of Elks.

 Reserved $125,000 for the Emergency Educational Grants program.
 Emergency Educational Grants are one-year educational grants to the children of deceased or totally disabled Elks.